Jpaulsisson/e-commerce-site/README.md

 - Great experience working with "out-of-the-box" API calls instead of `fetch`

 ## Challenges I faced while building this:
 1. Getting through the verification processes with each of the third party auth providers was a little rough.
-They all have different ways of doing things and it leads to a very clunky develope when trying to give the users a few options for signing in/up
+They all have different ways of doing things and it leads to a very clunky development experience when trying to give the users a few options for signing in/up
-2.
+2. Working out the potential issues with the <`ReactModal`/> component and screen readers was irritating.
+Needing to assign a definition for the `appElement` made me really wish I could just use a regular HTML `dialog` element without having to write tons of extra code to make it work.
+3. Cross-Origin-Opener-Policy.

-`..... in progress`
+4. Working with Firebase wasn't terribly difficult but `..... in progress`